Do cockroaches bite? It’s no secret that cockroaches are one of the harshest pests for transmitting household diseases

-Definitely, roaches are omnivorous pests and thus will eat anything that’s edible including dead or live animals and plants.
+Roaches are omnivorous pests and will eat anything edible, including dead or live animals and plants.

 Well, the short answer is YES.
 However, cockroaches will only bite human beings when the roach population outgrows their available food sources.
 Therefore, roaches would not bite human beings when there is exposed food or food in garbage cans.

 Do all Cockroach Species Bite?
 Does it hurt?

 First things first, all cockroach species can bite – they mainly target your dead skin cells, feet, hands, calloused skin, eyelashes, or fingernails.
-However, German roaches, Australian roaches, and American cockroaches are more likely to bite humans compared to other species.
+However, German roaches, Australian roaches, and American cockroaches are more likely to bite humans than other species.

 However, the level of pain from a roach bait will mainly depend on how much pain you can tolerate.
-Therefore, some people may report feeling just a twinge or pinch that lasts just a moment.
+Therefore, some people may report feeling just a twinge or pinch that lasts only a moment.

-Roach will use their strong mandibles to bite but since the pest is small the damage on human skin will be minimal and even the pain may go unnoticed.
+Roach will use their strong mandibles to bite, but since the pest is small, human skin damage will be minimal, and even the pain may go unnoticed.
 Sidenote: you can control the cockroaches in your house and apartment using roach killers.

 What Do Roach Bites Look Like?

-Let me bring this closer home, roach bites are something almost similar to the regular mosquito bite vs spider bite.
+Let me bring this closer home; roach bites are almost similar to the regular mosquito bite vs. spider bite.
 However, roach bites tend to be larger and may have a scab.
-However, if your skin is allergic, then you might experience stronger irritation and swelling.
-In addition, the bite might cause a rash – the bumpy and reddish swellings on your skin.
+However, if your skin is allergic, then you might experience more substantial irritation and swelling.
+Besides, the bite might cause a rash – the bumpy and reddish bumps on your skin.

 So, roach bites are mainly denoted by swelling and rashes around the bite area.
 So, when you’re sleeping, roaches might bite your hands, feet, and eyelids – where you might be large irritations.